subspace/subnomicon/docs/rewards_fees.md

     <img src="/img/Gemini3h_Issuance_Decay-dark.svg#gh-dark-mode-only" alt="Gemini3h_Issuance_Decay" />
 </div>

 Apart from the reference subsidy issuance decay, the rewards for the block proposer are also dynamic based on the demand for blockspace.
 The subsidy presented above is a reference for the amount issued for an empty block.
-However, if the chain is seeing blockspace utilization, block proposers are also earning through transaction fees to cover the farming costs, and the protocol will lower the reward issued to the proposer.
+However, if the chain is seeing blockspace utilization, block proposers are also earning through transaction fees to cover their farming costs, and the protocol will lower the reward issued to the proposer.
 This allows the protocol to conserve tokens for later issuance in periods of lower demand.

-The demand for blockspace is measured as exponential moving average of the percentage of the maximum blockspace that is used by the normal transactions over the last 100 blocks, excluding operational transactions like votes and fraud proofs.
+The demand for blockspace is measured as an exponential moving average of the percentage of the maximum blockspace that is used by the normal transactions over the last 100 blocks, excluding operational transactions like votes and fraud proofs.

 $$\text{blockspace\_utilization} = \frac{\sum encoded\ transaction\ size}{3.75 \text{MiB}}$$